The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: The JWST MIRI detectors and the pixel non-linear response to non-uniform illumination

 \subsection{The detector architecture}

 To understand the MIRI BFE, an in-depth understanding of the Si:As IBC detector architecture and read-out integration circuit (ROIC) is required.
 We describe these first, starting from a representation of the architecture of the MIRI detector arrays, shown in Fig.~\ref{fig:detector_layout}.
 Si:As IBC detectors are grown on a silicon substrate.
 Photons pass through the anti-reflection coating on the detector back side, into the substrate, and then through the ion-implanted buried contact into the infrared-active layer (detection layer).
-The infrared-active layer is doped with arsenic to absorb the incoming photons, which elevate photo-excited electrons from the impurity band into the conduction band.
-Assuming a low level of minority acceptor impurities in this layer, an electric field can be maintained across it that causes the photo-excited electrons to migrate to the front of the detector.
-A thin, high purity layer (blocking layer) is grown over the front of the infrared-active layer.
-When operated at sufficiently low temperatures, thermally-generated free charge carriers cannot penetrate the blocking layer because it lacks an impurity band and the carriers have insufficient energy to be lifted into the conduction band (a band diagram for front-illuminated Si:As IBC detectors can be found in \cite{rieke2003}).
-The photo-generated free charge carriers in the conduction band can, however, traverse the blocking layer, to be collected at the front contact.
-The electric field that drives this process is maintained across the infrared-active layer between the front contact, on the readout side, and the buried contact, connected via a V-etch buried implant.
-The photo-excited electrons are transferred through an ion-implanted transition region to a metalized output pad.
+The infrared-active layer is doped with arsenic to absorb the incoming photons, which elevate the photo-excited electrons (henceforth photoelectrons) from the impurity band into the conduction band.
+Assuming a low level of minority acceptor impurities in this layer, an electric field can be maintained across it that causes the photoelectrons to migrate to the frontside of the detector.
+A thin, high purity layer (blocking layer) is grown over the frontside of the infrared-active layer.
+When operated at sufficiently low temperatures, thermally-generated free charge carriers cannot penetrate the blocking layer because it lacks an impurity band and the carriers have insufficient energy to be lifted into the conduction band (a band diagram for front-illuminated Si:As IBC detectors can be found in \citet{rieke2003}, adapted as Fig. 2.2 in \citet{phdthesisYannis}).
+The photo-generated free charge carriers in the conduction band can, however, traverse the blocking layer, to be collected at the detector frontside contact.
+The electric field that drives this process is maintained across the infrared-active layer between the frontside contact on the readout side, and the buried contact, connected via a V-etch buried implant on one side of the detector.
+The photoelectrons are transferred through an ion-implanted transition region to a metalized output pad.
 The indium bump conveys the signal to a matching input pad on a readout amplifier.
 The MIRI detector operational temperature of 6.4~K keeps the detector dark current very low (<~0.1~e$^-$/s) \citep{miri_pasp_7}.

 The MIRI detector bias voltage $V_{bias}$ is defined by Eq.~\ref{eq:bias_voltage} \citep{miri_pasp_8}.